1st Marine Logistics Group: Iraq and Afghanistan

-In January 2004, the 1st FSSG deployed to Iraq for a second time – for 14 months to various camps in Iraq to include Camp Taqaddum (Headquarters), Camp Fallujah, Al Asad Air Base, Camp Habbiniyah, and, after the Abu Ghraib scandal, they took over guarding the prison as well.
-The group was involved with Operation Al Fajr (The Second Battle of Fallujah), the operation to retake the city of Fallujah.
+In January 2004, the group deployed to Iraq for a second time – for 14 months to various camps in Iraq to include Camp Taqaddum (Headquarters), Camp Fallujah, Al Asad Air Base, Camp Habbiniyah, and, after the Abu Ghraib scandal, they took over guarding the prison as well.
+The 1st FSSG was involved with Operation Al Fajr (The Second Battle of Fallujah), the operation to retake the city of Fallujah.
 The artillery that helped bombard the city were stationed in the 1st FSSG HQ area.
 They returned to Camp Pendleton in early 2006.

-In October 2005, the group was redesignated as 1st Marine Logistics Group in an effort to make the name reflect the mission.
+On 21 October 2005, the 1st FSSG was redesignated as 1st Marine Logistics Group (1st MLG).
 The lower subordinate units were reorganized and some renamed.